Syrian revolution: 2023 Syrian protests

-Media coverage
+Media coverage and censorship

-Reporting on this conflict was difficult and dangerous from the start: journalists were being attacked, detained, reportedly tortured and killed.
+Reporting on this conflict was difficult and dangerous from the start: journalists were being attacked, detained, tortured and killed.

-Technical facilities (internet, telephone etc.) were being sabotaged by the Syrian government.
-Both sides in this conflict tried to discredit their opponent by framing or referring to them with negative labels and terms, or by presenting false evidence.
+Technical facilities (internet, telephone, etc.) were sabotaged by the Syrian government.
+Both sides in the conflict tried to discredit their opponent by framing or referring to them with negative labels and terms or by presenting false evidence.